 The addition of Markov-switching processes to allow trend loadings to be drawn from different sets of correlation ‘regimes’, allowing trend correlation structures to change over time in a principled way (Fox et al. 2010)

-The incorporation of covariates into the latent trend process (i.e. as dynamic linear models) to explicitly address broader hypotheses about the factors that influence temporal dynamics (Heilman et al. 2022)
+The incorporation of covariates into the latent variable model (i.e. as dynamic linear models) to explicitly address broader hypotheses about the factors that influence temporal dynamics (Heilman et al. 2022)

 Using Bayesian nonparametrics to infer the optimal size of the dynamic factor process rather than relying on it being supplied a priori (Fox et al. 2009)

-Allowing latent trends to evolve nonlinearly or with stochastic variances to model a wider variety of dynamic processes
+Testing different constraints on latent variables and factor loads for latent variables to evolve non-linearly to model a wider variety of dynamic processes

 CONCLUSION